erikvlcak/nette-users/readme.md

 - Utilization of `SimpleIdentity` to display the currently signed-in user and prevention from deleting signed-in user.
 - Use od `RequireLogin` trait to ensures that certain actions or presenters can only be accessed by logged-in users.
 If a user is not logged in, they are redirected to the sign-in page.
 - Prevention of multiple database entries sharing identical username and/or email.
-- Model `UsersFacade` encapsulating the business logic related to user management and provide a clean API for interacting with the users table in the database.
+- Model `UsersFacade` encapsulating the business logic related to user management and provide a clean API for interacting with the users table in the database (add, edit and delete).
 - Use of [Contributte Datagrid](https://contributte.org/packages/contributte/datagrid/#composer) for visualization of data stored in the database.
-- Authenticated users have the ability to modify the database (add, edit and delete entries).
-- Responsive design utilizing Bootstrap CSS framework.
+- Responsive design with Bootstrap CSS Framework.

 Requirements
 ------------